Two Types of Multiple Pregnancies

-- Pre-eclampsia: a disease which raises your blood pressure to dangerous levels
+- Pre-eclampsia.
+This is a disease which raises your blood pressure to dangerous levels.

-- Gestational diabetes: a type of diabetes that affects pregnant women
+- Gestational diabetes.
+This is a type of diabetes that affects pregnant women.

 - Pre-term delivery.
 Multiple babies are more likely to be born prematurely, which hinders their development and puts their health at risk.

 - Birth defects.
 Certain genetic disorders are more common in multiple gestations.